The-Animals-are-Starving/the-animals-are-starving/Documentation/M3_Requirements_and_Design.md

 3. **Managing The Household**
     - **Overview**:
-        1. Household Manager must be able to set up and edit the household, including managing members and pets, and setting feeding schedules.
+        1. Household Manager must be able to set up and edit the household users
+        2. Household Manager must be abe to manage the pets and set their feeding schedules.

     - **Detailed Flow for Each Independent Scenario**:
         1. **Add Users**: